getartistry/artistry/wp-content/plugins/woocommerce-jetpack/readme.txt

 == Installation ==

-1. Upload the entire `woocommerce-jetpack` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire plugin folder to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the "Plugins" menu in WordPress.
-3. Go to WooCommerce > Settings > Booster.
+3. Go to "WooCommerce > Settings > Booster".

 == Frequently Asked Questions ==